SAP-samples/concur-web-services-expense/README.md

 This collection provides examples for updating Concur expense report and expense entry data using Concur's Expense API offerings.
 The following scenarios are included:

-1.Retrieving header data for all expense reports 2.Retrieving expense report header data for a specific ReportID 3.Retrieving expense entries for a specific ReportID 4.Retrieving expense entry data for a specific Expense ID 5.Updating expense report header data
+1.Retrieving header data for all expense reports

+2.Retrieving expense report header data for a specific ReportID

+3.Retrieving expense entries for a specific ReportID

+4.Retrieving expense entry data for a specific Expense ID

+5.Updating expense report header data

     1.Retrieve Unique User ID

     2.Update Header Text Field

     3.Update Header Connect List Fields

 6.How to update expense report entry fields

 ## Requirements
+In order to use this repository you will need

+1.The Web Service Administration role within SAP Concur (to be able to create SAP Concur applications)

+2.Postman (to be able to use the files included in this repository)

 ## Download and Installation